MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-bookmarks.md

 2. Hower over the search result for the **Sales Orders** page, and then choose the ![Bookmark](media/ui_bookmark_icon.png "Bookmark") icon.

 If a bookmark already exists for the page, then the icon is dark, and the tooltip says "Bookmarked".

+> [!NOTE]
+> When a bookmark is added, any translated text that was available at the time is bookmarked as well.
+If new translated text is added later, then the bookmarked link is not updated.

 ## <a name="see-also"></a>See Also
 [Personalise Your Workspace](ui-personalization-user.md)